EspañolOn Call 24/7 215-752-5282 Email Me

 What if the Accuser is the Initial Aggressor in the Altercation?

-What if My Use of Force in Self-Defense was Mistaken?
+What if My Use of Force in Self-Defense Was Mistaken?

 Pennsylvania law allows you to use physical force when you believe you are in actual danger from another person’s illegal use of physical force.
 In addition, you are also permitted to act in self defense when you mistakenly but reasonably believe that another person may use unlawful physical force on you.